pupil-labs/pupil-docs/src/core/best-practices.md

 limited head movements, and keep recordings short and free of slippage as much as possible.
 :::

 The [pye3d model](/developer/core/pye3d/#pye3d-pupil-detection) regularly updates to account for headset slippage.
-In certain situations, this can lead to incorrect pupil size
+In certain situations, this can lead to incorrect pupil size estimates:
-estimates:
-1. Hard Slippage: The headset slips on the wearer, and a 2d pupil datum is generated **prior** to the 3d model adjusting
+1. Actual Headset Slippage: The headset slips on the wearer, and a 2d pupil datum is generated **prior** to the 3d model adjusting
 2. Model Adjustment Error: No slippage occurred, but there is an abrupt change to the calculated 3d eyeball position (due to errors in the estimation).
 This can lead to a false change in pupil size estimation even if the actual pupil size was constant.

-One solution to prevent model adjustment error is to freeze the model, which is available as a toggle in the eye windows.
+One solution to prevent 'Model Adjustment Error' is to freeze the model, which is available as a toggle in the eye windows.
 You should only freeze the model when it is well-fitting as per the description above.
-Note that pupil size errors due to hard slippage can only be avoided by eliminating headset slippage.
+Pupil size errors due to 'Actual Headset Slippage' can only be avoided by eliminating headset slippage, which should be a key aim when performing pupillometry in general, and especially when freezing the model.

 :::tip <v-icon large color="info">info_outline</v-icon>
 You can also freeze the model when running